 The fiscal year of the Society will be the calendar year.

-Section B: Non-refundable
+Section B: Non-refundable Application Fee

-Thewill be determined by the Council from time to time, and will be paid by the applicant for membership when requested by the Registrar.
+The application fee will be determined by the Council from time to time, and will be paid by the applicant for membership when requested by the Registrar.

 Section C: Annual Dues